JKAgyekum/randompasswordgenerator/readme.txt

 Everything works fine, there can be improvements though

-the logic prints the password from 4 characters, I will have to make it print from 12 characters.
+the logic prints the password from 24 characters, I will have to make it print from 12 characters-- corrected!

 add more functions to make it better.